White-Hat-Security/White-Hat-Security.github.io/about.md

 ---
 layout: page
-title: About
+title: Hello World!
 permalink: /about/
 published: true
 ---

-Hello World!
 I am an aspiring pentester and this little blog will be where I post some ctf walkthroughs and other cybersecurity related stuff.

 ### More Information